Licensing in Dynamics 365 Business Central

 Entitlements and user groups

-Entitlements are permissions that describe which objects in Business Central a user is entitled to use according to their Azure Active Directory role or the license they purchased from Microsoft.
+Entitlements are permissions that describe which objects in Business Central a user is entitled to use according to their Microsoft Entra role or the license they purchased from Microsoft.

 The User Group Plan table stores the mapping between the service plans and the user groups.
 Based on this mapping, the service determines which user group is assigned to a user by default when a user logs in to Business Central for the first time.
-The user group assigns a specific license (or makes the user a member of a specific Azure AD role).
+The user group assigns a specific license (or makes the user a member of a specific Microsoft Entra role).

 You can verify how entitlements, licenses, and user groups work together by looking at the Effective Permissions page, which you can access from the User page.
 Starting with 2022 release wave 1, admins can also customize the default permissions per license type.
 For more information, see Create Users According to Licenses in the business functionality content for Business Central.